3 Expressive Art Therapy Activities for You

 • Apathetic

-You will place your feeling states randomly on a piece of paper and draw an arrow from one feeling state to the other, creating a map of your mood cycle during a typical day.
+You start by placing your feeling states randomly on a piece of paper.
+Then, you draw an arrow from one feeling state to the other, creating a map of your mood cycle during a typical day.
 You can enhance your map by drawing or coloring your environment around each feeling.
-What is around y, ou and how does that make you feel?
+What is around you, and how does that make you feel?

 You don’t need to be an artist to create expressive art.
 Making a self-portrait using symbols and shapes can be the first step to making art in art therapy.
-This self-portrait can be a collage of images representing your personality that you glue or symbols that you draw or color on paper.
-Your art therapy portrait of yourself can serve as an ongoing, living project that changes with you as you heal, learn, grow, and recover in the programs at Aftermath Addiction Treatment Center.
+This self-portrait can be a collage of images representing your personality that you glue, or symbols that you draw or color on paper.
+Your art therapy portrait of yourself can serve as an ongoing, living project that changes with you as you heal, learn, grow, and recover.

 Share